krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 the concepts from first principles and develop new applications.

 Finally, for those who want to dive deeper into the formal mathematical
-underpinnings of the calculus, there are links in the references and footnotes of this document.
+underpinnings of the calculus, we have [The Theory Track](../theory_track.html) and there are links in the references and footnotes of this document to specific parts of this track.
 These are terse, technical documents that go into more detail than a practitioner will need to read or understand, but should be straightforward for a reader with a basic background in real analysis to clearly grasp the mathematical rationale behind the calculus.